If you've completed an inventory count and are seeing a large variance that doesn't make sense, don't worry just yet!

 Potential Consumption Issues

-- All bottles are properly counted
+All items are properly counted during inventory

 Potential Sales Issues

-- All POS Items are properly mapped
+All POS Items are properly mapped

 If a POS Item is unmapped, all sales for that item will not be factored into variance calculations.
 Without this step, there is no way to associate an item from your inventory to that sales item.